 Knowing exactly the right time to replace sealcoating equipment is critical to the financial health of your business.
 You don't want to replace equipment you could have maintained, and you don't want to lose money on equipment that is no longer worth maintaining, so finding the balance is key.
-Here is how to know when it is time to replace your system.
+Here’s when you should consider replacing your sealcoating equipment.

 When equipment failure is preventing you from completing jobs, you are losing money.
-One single day of down time can cost you $500 in clear profit.
-If you lose one day a week to repairs, that's adding up to over $2,000 a month of lost profit, not to mention the cost of the repair.
-Right there is the money that could have been spent to replace sealcoating equipment with a base model spray system.
-Which leads us to...
+One single day of downtime could cost you $500 in clear profit.
+Losing one day a week to repairs adds up to $2,000 a month of lost profit, and that’s before factoring in the potential costs of those repairs.

-If bad maintenance is the reason you need to replace sealcoating equipment, be sure to have a schedule for repairs on the new asphalt sealing equipment to prevent early retirement of your next system.
+If bad maintenance is the reason you need to replace sealcoating equipment, be sure to come up with a plan for your new asphalt sealing equipment to keep it working long-term.

 It's Time To Expand

 As your business grows, your equipment needs to grow with it.
 Adding a better spray system with features such as a larger tank will help you get your jobs done faster.
 Better yet, you’ll be more efficient, adding to the number of jobs you can complete in a day.

 Remember, when you replace sealcoating equipment, it never hurts to keep the old asphalt sealing equipment as back up, spare parts, or for use by a second crew.

 Replacing asphalt sealing equipment has the exact same factors as buying a new car or truck.
 Here's how to make a smart money decision:

 - Track your maintenance costs: Keep a running total of how much you are spending to maintain your equipment.
 Do not include replacement spray tips; you'll need those replaced regularly on new equipment as well.